MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-admin-manage-messages-files.md

 #### Take action on multiple quarantined email messages

-When you select multiple quarantined messages on the **Email** tab by selecting the check boxes next to the first column, the following bulk actions are available on the **Email** tab:
+When you select multiple quarantined messages on the **Email** tab by selecting the check boxes next to the first column, the following bulk actions are available on the **Email** tab (depending on the **Release status** values of the messages that you selected):

 - [Release quarantined email](#release-quarantined-email)